postindustria-tech/JewelryAR-RN-SDK-SampleApp/README.md

 ### Running On Simulator

 :warning: iOS Simulator does not support ARKit.
-The app will crash as soon as you reach the screen with AR experience.
+The application will crash as soon as you reach the screen with AR experience.

 See React Native documentation on running the first app: